Drangleic

 Even though particular dressing depending on gender is customary practice, its significance is unknown.
 This is one for women.

 Holy bell given to high-ranking clergymen.
-Becomes a catalyst for miracles and dark arts.
+Becomes a catalyst for miracles and hexes.

-Clergy existed even in Drangleig, but King Vanclad made light of their power and simply had them in accordance with tradition.
+Clergy existed even in Drangleic, but King Vanclad made light of their power and simply had them in accordance with tradition.
 In that sense, clergy of this land were unfortunate.

 Shield of a kingdom soldier who became a Hollow.
 It is tattered and will only fulfill its minimal duty.